tuxerrante/package_statistics/README.md

 searching for the Contents-ARCH.gz file bsaed on the given argument.
 The acceptable archs are set in the config file.

+It uses a streming connection to deal with big files.

 ### Caching
 > “If you love life, don’t waste time, for time is what life is made up of.”